Interstate Data Sharing: Sorting FACT from Fiction

 Since their inception, prescription monitoring programs (PMPs) have proven to be effective in combating prescription drug abuse and misuse on a local level.
 However, the issue of individuals crossing state lines is an often-cited priority that is not addressed by traditional PMPs.
 An effective way to address this missing piece is by creating a holistic view of all the controlled substance prescriptions a person has received, regardless of the pharmacy or the state in which those prescriptions were dispensed.
 This view can be provided by a state PMP that is supported by an interstate data–sharing infrastructure.

-Providing this much needed infrastructure is PMP InterConnect, an interstate data–sharing “hub.”
-Currently, 46 states and the District of Columbia have agreed to securely share PMP data through PMP InterConnect.
+Providing this much-needed infrastructure is PMP InterConnect, an interstate data–sharing “hub.”
+Currently, 47 states, the District of Columbia, Puerto Rico, St. Louis County and the Military Health System have agreed to securely share PMP data through PMP InterConnect.

 However, the work is not complete until ALL 50 states and jurisdictions are actively sharing data and fulfilling the PMPs’ ultimate mission—to improve patient safety, curb drug diversion, and save lives.